PortalTechnologiesInc/lib/docs/resources/faq.md

 ### How long do payments take?

-Lightning payments are nearly instant, typically under 5 seconds.
+Lightning fast.

 ## Security Questions

 ### Is Portal secure?

 Portal uses cryptographic signatures for authentication and doesn't handle private keys.
-Always use HTTPS in production and follow security best practices.

 ### Where are private keys stored?

-Your Portal instance has its own private key (set via env var).
-User private keys never leave their devices.
+Your Portal instance has its own private key.
+User private keys are stored in the secure storage and never leave their devices

 ### Can users be tracked?